 With asphalt edges, it’s much different.
 Since the asphalt is installed using a paving machine, there are no forms used, therefore they tend to have a rough edge and sometimes may even have a slight angled edge to them.
 As the driveway is being rolled and compacted, these edges can then be compacted with the rakes to make them more durable.
 It's not a straight edge or a perfect edge, but compacting them will make them look better and increase the durability.

 Ask your contractor to leave the edges uncovered and then finish them yourself with a nice landscape material.
 In this case, it’s best to use a hard material like landscape rock or crushed stone.
 Using something that’s hard that can transition from the edge of the asphalt, will make them stronger if you drive off of an edge with your vehicle.
-If you decide to dress the edges yourself make sure to have the material delivered prior to the installation of your driveway so that dump truck doesn’t have to drive on your new asphalt.
-Also… It’s best to stay away from any soft materials like wood chips or potting soil or any other soft materials.
+If you decide to dress the edges yourself make sure to have the material delivered prior to the installation of your driveway so the dump truck doesn’t drive on your new asphalt.
+Also, it's best to stay away from any soft materials like wood chips or potting soil or any other soft materials.
 A landscaped edge can make for a beautifully finished driveway!

 So be sure to address how the asphalt edges will be taken care of with your contractor before installation.
-You'll find that honest and reputable contractors will take the time to address the edges and finish them correctly.
-An unethical contractor who is more interested in the “get in, get out and get paid fast" will not address the edges at all or very little at best!
+You'll find honest and reputable contractors will take the time to address the edges and finish them correctly.
+An unethical contractor, who is more interested in, “get in, get out and get paid fast" will not address the edges at all or very little at best.